Capital Gains Tax Advice & Planning

 Capital gains are reported on the relevant self-assessment tax return (SATR) for the entity selling the asset (Personal tax return for individuals, CT600 for companies etc.) and the payment date for the tax due is the same as for the other tax on that return (31 January following the tax year for individuals, 9 months and 1 day after the accounting period end for companies).

-If you would like more information regarding capital gains, you need help with completing the self-assessment procedure or if you would like to know more about the reliefs that are available, please contact Tax Innovations on 01962 856 990 or firstname.lastname@example.org.
+If you would like more advice regarding capital gains, you need help with completing the self-assessment procedure or if you would like to know more about the capital tax gains reliefs that are available, please contact Tax Innovations on 01962 856 990 or email@example.com.